 - Let them choose a place and time that works for them.
 Allowing people with an addiction to choose a time and place for an intervention means they’re less likely to cancel.

 - Invite people and have them prepare statements.
 Make sure not to invite too many people.
-Also, make sure to tell them to avoid shaming or berating the person who the intervention is for.
+Also, make sure to tell them to avoid shaming or berating the person for whom the intervention is.

 - At the end of it, provide the person the intervention is for a list of alcohol and drug rehab centers in Oregon.
 It might be a good idea to talk to a few and then relay that information.

 - It’s important to follow up.
 The plan is just a plan at the end of the day.
 It may work or not.
 It’s more likely to work if loved ones put the pressure on multiple times to seek help.

 How To Find the Best Oregon Drug Rehab Facilities

 What do the best Oregon drug rehab facilities mean for you?
 The fact is that everyone struggling with an alcohol or substance use disorder comes from a different background.
 Understanding what alcohol and drug treatment centers in Oregon offer across the spectrum can help make the right choice.